iotubeproject/ioTube/README.md

 Network fees:

-1. from ERC20 to XRC20: `0`
+1. from the other chains to IoTeX: `0`
+2. from IoTeX to Ethereum: `500 IOTX`
+3. from IoTeX to BSC: `20 IOTX`
-2. from XRC20 to ERC20: `2000 IOTX` (to cover the high ETH gas fee for witnesses)
+4. from IoTeX to Polygon: `2 IOTX` all the fees are used to cover the gas fee

 ### Add an ERC20 token to ioTube